 BOOK TOUR HIGHLIGHTS

-It has been a literary whirlwind with the release of my book 24/6 in September with twenty events in the past two months.
-It’s felt like I was on fast-forward, pressing the pause button during my weekly Tech Shabbats or while connecting with someone at a book signing, stopping to appreciate a note from a reader, seeing the beautiful combination of friends, family and new people in an audience -- all that love in once place, like a moveable wedding.
+It's been a literary whirlwind with the release of my book 24/6 in September with twenty events in the past two months.
+It’s felt like I was on fast-forward, except during my weekly Tech Shabbats with my family or while connecting with someone at a book signing, stopping to appreciate a note from a reader, seeing the beautiful different combination of friends, family and new people in an audience—all in once place, like a moveable wedding.
 (Next stop Boston... full list below.)

-to going on the Today show which felt full circle in so many ways.
+Being on the Today Show felt full circle in so many ways.
 When I was running the Webby Awards many moons ago, I was the regular on-air internet expert for Good Morning America, going on monthly to talk with Diane Sawyer or Charlie Gibson about this powerful new medium that was going to change our lives.
-To be on the the Today show twenty years later to say, “Don’t forget how to live without the web to remember our humanity without screens,” was a XX for sure.
+It is quite ironic to be on the the Today Show twenty years later to say, “Don’t forget how to live without the web to remember our humanity without screens."

 There was pure joy after the very long journey or writing and editing and launching a book to seeing a row of my books in my publisher Simon & Schuster’s display case.